Stan Drayton: Chicago Bears

 In February 2015, Drayton was hired as a running backs coach for the Chicago Bears.
 In Drayton's first year, the running back trio of Matt Forte, Jeremy Langford and Ka'Deem Carey ended the 2015 season sixth in rushing attempts with 469 and 11th in total rushing yards with 1,851.
 The group also ranked 11th in the league in rushing yards per game with 115.7.
 Forte led the three in attempts (218), yards (898) and yards per attempt (4.1) despite not playing in three due to injury, while Langford had the most touchdowns with six.
 Playing in eleven games, Carey scored twice on 43 attempts.
 A year later, with Drayton, rookie Jordan Howard recorded 1,313 rushing yards in 2016, the second-highest in the NFL behind Elliott.

 Texas

 Drayton returned to the college ranks in 2017, joining the Texas Longhorns.

 Temple

 On December 15, 2021, Drayton and Temple agreed to terms for him to become the next head football coach of the Owls.
-On September 10, 2022, Drayton won his first game as the Head Coach of the Owls against the Lafayette Leopards.
+On September 10, 2022, Drayton won his first game as the head coach of the Owls against the Lafayette Leopards.
+Temple fired Drayton on November 17, 2024, with two games remaining in the 2024 season.
+Drayton's record at Temple was 9–25, with no postseason appearances.
+Defensive coordinator Everett Withers succeeded Drayton as interim head coach.